yuuIind/command-based-text-editor/README.md

 # command-based-text-editor

-LAST EDIT: in some cases, it doesn't work as intended.
+LAST EDIT: Mostly works.
+However, it doesn't work as intended in some cases.

 CSE211 Term Project